 What the Heck Is THE FLASH Pass?

 It used to be that park visitors had to just suck it up and deal with lines.
-Then Disney rolled out its Fastpass system which allowed guests to bypass lines on certain attractions.
-(In 2014, Disney World introduced a major upgrade it calls FastPass+.)
+Then Disney rolled out its FastPass+ system which allowed guests to bypass lines on certain attractions.
 Other parks developed their own line-skipping programs.
-But unlike Disney's Fastpass, which is included with admission, virtually all other parks, including Six Flags, charge extra fees.
+But unlike Disney's FastPass+, which includes admission, virtually all other parks, including Six Flags, charge extra fees.

 THE FLASH Pass has evolved through the years.
 While there are some variations among the parks, it essentially works the same at most of them.
 (The major exception is New York's The Great Escape, which calls its program GO FAST Pass.
 It uses a simple wristband which allows guests immediate, unlimited access to select coasters and other rides.
 A Platinum pass adds on additional rides as well as some of the water park rides.)

-There are three types of Flash Passes available: regular, Gold, and Platinum.
-With a regular pass, you would have to wait the same amount of time as those without Flash Passes, but you would get to skip the lines.
-If the anticipated wait were one hour to ride a coaster, your reservation time would be in one hour.
-But the virtual placeholder would allow you to roam around the park and squeeze in other rides or enjoy other things before returning to the coaster at the appointed time.
+There are three types of THE FLASH Pass available: regular, Gold, and Platinum.
+With THE FLASH Pass Regular, you have to wait the same amount of time as those without the pass, but you get to skip the lines.
+So, if the anticipated wait were one hour to ride a coaster, your reservation time would be in one hour.
+But the virtual placeholder allows you to roam around the park and squeeze in other rides or enjoy other things before returning to the coaster at the appointed time.

-A Gold Flash Pass reduces the wait time by about 50 percent.
+THE FLASH Pass Gold reduces the wait time by about 50 percent.
 For example, your reservation time would be 30 minutes to ride a coaster with a listed wait time of one hour.
-A Platinum pass virtually eliminates the wait.
+THE FLASH Pass Platinum virtually eliminates the wait.
 Instead of waiting the posted wait time of one hour for a coaster, you could return in about 10 minutes.
 Platinum pass holders also get wristbands which entitle them to a second ride on select attractions.
 When the coaster pulls into the station, you flash your wristband, remain seated, and enjoy a re-ride.